The New Yorker: Eustace Tilley

-The magazine's first cover illustration, a dandy peering at a butterfly through a monocle, was drawn by Rea Irvin, the magazine's first art editor, based on an 1834 caricature of the then Count d'Orsay which appeared as an illustration in the 11th edition of the Encyclopædia Britannica.
-The gentleman on the original cover, now referred to as "Eustace Tilley", is a character created by Corey Ford (1902–1969) for The New Yorker.
-The hero of a series entitled "The Making of a Magazine", which began on the inside front cover of the August 8 issue that first summer, Tilley was a younger man than the figure on the original cover.
+The magazine's first cover illustration, depicting a dandy peering at a butterfly through a monocle, was drawn by Rea Irvin, the magazine's first art editor.
+It was based on an 1834 caricature of the Count d'Orsay that appeared as an illustration in the 11th edition of the Encyclopædia Britannica.
+The character on the original cover, now known as Eustace Tilley, was created for The New Yorker by Corey Ford.
+The hero of a series titled "The Making of a Magazine", which began on the inside front cover of the August 8 issue that first summer, Tilley was a younger man than the figure on the original cover.
 His top hat was of a newer style, without the curved brim.
 He wore a morning coat and striped formal trousers.
 Ford borrowed Eustace Tilley's last name from an aunt—he had always found it vaguely humorous.
-"Eustace" was selected by Ford for euphony.
+He selected "Eustace" for euphony.

 The character has become a kind of mascot for The New Yorker, frequently appearing in its pages and on promotional materials.
-Traditionally, Rea Irvin's original Tilley cover illustration is used every year on the issue closest to the anniversary date of February 21, though on several occasions a newly drawn variation has been substituted.
+Traditionally, Irvin's original Tilley cover illustration is used every year on the issue closest to the anniversary date of February 21, though on several occasions a newly drawn variation has been substituted.

 Covers

 The magazine is known for its illustrated and often topical covers.
+As of 2025, only two covers have featured photography.